neary-ai/neary/docs/write_a_plugin.md

 - Record food and calories consumed throughout the day

-- Get an up-to-date tally on how many calories we left in our "budget"
+- Get an up-to-date tally on how many calories we have left in our "budget"

 We'll accomplish those things with two tools and one snippet.